Tyshawn Sorey Biography (Wikipedia)

-Tyshawn Sorey (b.
-1980 in Newark, New Jersey) is an American musician and composer who plays drum set, percussion, trombone and piano.
+Tyshawn Sorey (born July 8, 1980 in Newark, New Jersey) is an American musician and composer who plays drum set, percussion, trombone and piano.

 Sorey recently completed a Master of Arts in composition at Wesleyan University in Middletown, Connecticut.
 In the fall of 2011, he began pursuing doctoral work in composition at Columbia University.

 To date, Sorey has released four albums as a leader: That/Not (2007, Firehouse 12 Records), Koan (2009, 482 Music), Oblique (2011, Pi Recordings) and Alloy (2014, Pi Recordings).
 He has recorded or performed with musicians including Wadada Leo Smith, Steve Coleman, Anthony Braxton, John Zorn, Steve Lehman, Joey Baron, Muhal Richard Abrams, Pete Robbins, Vijay Iyer, Dave Douglas, Butch Morris and Sylvie Courvoisier, among many others.